5803emma/mhphotography-ms4/README.md

 #### Future Features
 - Time was again an issue with this project and unfortunately, there are many more features I would like to include to enhance the appeal and useability of the app.
     - I intended to link a portfolio app where users can view previous work and filter the content by the packages they are interested in
+        - Each image in the panel body cards would link to a gallery of previous relevant work/photos
     - I intended to have a landing page as the first thing the user sees.
 On that page they will be given information about the service and invited to login to view the portfolio.
+    - An availibility calendar would be essential for event and occasion photography.
     - I think a user review section would be a useful feature to new visitors to the site.
+    - Registered users would have the function to access their own albums using a unique password.